liathoffman/old-yaronwittenstein/posts/svm.md

 In this article, we've reviewed the work being done so far for _svm_ - Spacemesh Virtual Machine, and the motivation behind it.
 Then, we've talked about the next steps for _svm_ and mentioned _SMESH_, the future high-level programming-language that will compile to _svm_ WebAssembly code.

-In order to fulfill these ambitious goals, we need to add new people :wink:
+In order to fulfill these ambitious goals, we've to made room for people :wink:

 So if you're a Rust developer interested in compilation and programming-languages please don't shy away...